openfaas/openfaas.github.io/_posts/2019-02-14-serverless-single-page-app.md

 We will have three functions:

-* “leaderboard-page” which is a Single Page App written in [Vue.js](https://vuejs.org) and served by a Node.js function as a static website.
-It makes a GET request using `axios` to the “leaderboard” function.
+* [leaderboard-page](https://github.com/alexellis/leaderboard-app/tree/master/leaderboard-page) which is a Single Page App written in [Vue.js](https://vuejs.org) and served by a Node.js function as a static website.
+It makes a GET request using `axios` to the `leaderboard` function.
 They are both served from the same domain so there are no concerns about CORS.
-* “leaderboard” which is a Golang function that executes a [Postgres](https://www.postgresql.org) function to query the current statistics.
+* [leaderboard](https://github.com/alexellis/leaderboard-app/tree/master/leaderboard) which is a Golang function that executes a [Postgres](https://www.postgresql.org) function to query the current statistics.
-* “github-sub” which is our pub-sub function written in Golang and connected to a webhook on our GitHub organisation or repo.
+* [github-sub](https://github.com/alexellis/leaderboard-app/tree/master/github-sub) which is our pub-sub function written in Golang and connected to a webhook on our GitHub organisation or repo.
 It receives events, validates them with HMAC and then performs an insert for new users and activities.

 So whilst today’s application is inspired by the GitHub API stats function Ken and I wrote, but it has evolved in several ways: